Use of Club Boats, Buoyancy Aids and Helmets (SOP 17.5.2)

 For a member/parent/guardian to sign out a club boat they must be qualified to at least RYA Level 2 or have equivalent qualifications and/or competency and experience.
 Equivalent qualifications, competency may be approved by an RYA Senior Instructor.
 This does not apply during controlled Training or Practice Sailing Sessions.

 Members/parents/guardians must have had recent familiarisation with the club boat required and its rig.
 Familiarisation is to be carried out by a Seafarers Sailing Club RYA Senior Instructor.
 They will authorise the use of the applicable boat and sign the accompanying memberís Club Boat Familiarisation Form.
+Approval to use a club boat may be rescinded if sailing falls below the level required above.

 Boats may be booked out in advanced on a 'first come, first served' basis.
 Ladies, Cadets/Students and Novices will always have priority over club boats for Ladies, Novices and Cadets Races.
 Club training requirements will always take precedence over any booking.